 Most of us will agree that, like her or not, it’s a whole different ballgame accepting help from your mum-in-law than from your mum!

-Her well-meant advice may feel more like criticism and you could find it hard being around her all day in your postnatal period.
+Her well-meant advice may feel more like criticism and you could find it hard being around her all day.
 So if you don’t want to be in her company 24/7 why not ask her to look after baby while you take some valuable me-time?

-You could escape to a leisurely bath, take a walk or a 5 or 10 minute workout (after your six-week check).
+You could escape to a leisurely bath, take a walk or a workout (after your six-week check).
 And she gets to spend time with her new grandchild and get used to being a gran – result!

 So do make sure your partner gets a fair crack at the childcare as well as tea-making, holding the bath towel and binning used nappies – it’ll help him feel involved and you’ll be getting help at the same time.